status-im/nimbus-eth2/docs/the_nimbus_book/src/install.md

 At a minimum, you should run an NTP client on the server.

+> **Note:** Most operating systems (including macOS') automatically sync with NTP by default.

-If that sounds like latin to you, don't worry.
-For testnet purposes, you should be fine as long as your computer is set to the correct time.
+If the above sounds like latin to you, don't worry.
+You should be fine as long as you haven't messed around with the time and date settings on your computer (they should be set automatically).

 ## External Dependencies